sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I> The _optional chaining operator_ (`?.`) was introduced in ECMAScript 2020 and allows us to access methods or properties of an object only when they exist.
 This saves us an `if` condition and often makes code simpler.

-Probably, the only case when this code will break is when `products` is a string, which also has the `length` property.
+The only case when this code might break is if `products` is a string, as strings also have the `length` property.

 T> I consider a variable that can be either `undefined` (or `null`) or an `array` an antipattern in most cases.
 I’d track the source of this value, make sure that it’s always an array, and use an empty array instead of `undefined`.
 This will save us a lot of checks and simplify types: we can use just `products.length > 0`, and don’t worry that `products` may not have the `length` property.